Gopichand Malineni

 Gopichand Malineni (born 13 March 1980) is an Indian film director and screenwriter who works in Telugu cinema.
 After working as an assistant director in many films, Malineni made his directional debut in 2010 with the action comedy film Don Seenu.
 He went on to direct films such as Bodyguard, Balupu, Pandaga Chesko, Winner and Krack.

 Early life

 Gopichand Malineni was born and brought up in Boddulurivaripalem village near Ongole of Prakasam district, Andhra Pradesh.
 His family hails from the same village.
-His primary education was done at Sarada Niketan School Prakasam District and upper primary at VR College Nellore.
-He discontinued his education in 12th class and entered into the film industry.
-Friends and family were always a huge support to Gopichand.
-He is married to Sri Satya on 14 February 2013.
-His son Satvik made his acting debut in Krack (2021) as a child actor.
+His primary education was done at Sarada Niketan School Prakasam District and upper primary at VR College in Nellore.
+He discontinued his education in 12th class and entered the film industry shortly afterwards.
+His friends and family were a huge support to him then.
+He married Sri Satya on 14 February 2013.
+His son, Satvik, made his acting debut in Krack (2021) as a child actor.

 Career

 In his early career, Malineni worked as a Camera assistant for programmes telecast by ETV in Warangal.
 He was appreciated for his work in ETV News.